hewison-chris/agora-cl-docs/website/docs/install/install-with-script.md

 ## Step 3: Run an execution client

-In this step, you'll install an execution-layer client that Agora-cl's beacon node will connect to.
+In this step, you'll install an execution-layer client that Agora-cl's Agora node will connect to.

 import QuickstartRunExecutionNodeJWTPartial from '@site/docs/install/partials/_quickstart-run-execution-node.md';